 - Enhance the spatial experience and key view lines at the North Terrace Entry with regard to heritage and existing plantings, by producing schematic designs for a distinct entry space with defined edges and strong entry marker signage, as well as incorporation of footpath redevelopment in line with the North Terrace cultural boulevard and the former RAH site design proposals and masterplan. - 26.
 Facilitate archaeological surveys of current western boundary gardens prior to any redevelopment. - 27.
-Review the heritage value of the building fabric of the existing Francis Arbor structure (originally the 'Rustic Temple' museum) to determine retention value and ensure preservation of items with high interpretive value. - Undertake living collections assessment of current western boundary gardens prior to any redevelopment and ensure preservation of high value items. - 29.
-Investigate options to redesign and redevelop the existing western boundary of the Garden concurrent with the development of the fRAH site including a new entry gateway structure and upgraded fencing in the Francis Arbor precinct that will enhance the visitor experience, provide a visual sense of integration while still protecting the collections and heritage assets when the Botanic Garden is closed. - 30.
+Review the heritage value of the building fabric of the existing Francis Arbor structure (originally the 'Rustic Temple' museum) to determine retention value and ensure preservation of items with high interpretive value. - 28.
+Undertake living collections assessment of current western boundary gardens prior to any redevelopment and ensure preservation of high value items. - 29.
+Investigate options to redesign and redevelop the existing western boundary of the Garden concurrent with the development of the Lot Fourteen site including a new entry gateway structure and upgraded fencing in the Francis Arbor precinct that will enhance the visitor experience, provide a visual sense of integration while still protecting the collections and heritage assets when the Botanic Garden is closed. - 30.
 Review all minor non-heritage buildings and structures along the Garden's boundary with the former RAH site to determine retention value, and ensure preservation of high value items and consider opportunities to upgrade low value items. - 36.
 Design and redevelop the North Terrace frontage landscape to improve the visual presence of the Botanic Garden from North Terrace and the East End and create a substantial sense of entry and arrival.
-This redevelopment will take into consideration entrance signage, artwork and feature planting.
+This redevelopment will take into consideration entrance signage, artwork and feature planting. - 24.
+As part of a redevelopment of the Horticultural Works Depot, ensure that the access point and the boundary treatment are of high quality in their address to Botanic Park and the Adelaide Botanic High School.